Getting things wrong

 Penalties will also not be charged if the taxpayer has a 'reasonable excuse' for the late payment.

 However, interest may be applied to late payments, even if no penalties are levied.
-The current official interest rate is 2.60% per annum.
-You can find out more about interest on late payments of PAYE on GOV.UK.
+The current official interest rate is listed on GOV.UK.

 Generic notification messages (GNS)